mitchross/k3s-argocd-proxmox/docs/argocd.md

 - **monitoring**: Observability stack (Prometheus, Grafana, Loki, etc.)
 - **my-apps**: All user workloads (media, AI, dev, privacy, etc.)

-These `AppProject` resources are defined in `infrastructure/controllers/argocd/apps/projects.yaml` and are managed automatically by the `root` ArgoCD application.
+These `AppProject` resources are defined in `infrastructure/argocd/apps/projects.yaml` and are managed automatically by the `root` ArgoCD application.

 ## 📱 ApplicationSet Management

 We use **three simple ApplicationSets** that discover applications based on their directory structure.
-This follows a "convention over configuration" approach, eliminating the need for metadata files.
+This follows a "convention over configuration" approach, eliminating the need for metadata files, and follows **2025 homelab best practices** with a flattened structure.

 ### 1. The "Directory as Application" Pattern
 Instead of relying on marker files, our `ApplicationSet`s discover applications by looking for directories that match a predefined path pattern.
 The application's name and target namespace are derived directly from this path.
-Each `ApplicationSet` is pointed to a specific path to discover its apps:
+Each `ApplicationSet` is co-located with its applications:
-- **Infrastructure:** `infrastructure/controllers/apps/*`
+- **Infrastructure:** `infrastructure/*` (defined in `infrastructure/infrastructure-appset.yaml`)
-- **Monitoring:** `monitoring/*`
+- **Monitoring:** `monitoring/*` (defined in `monitoring/monitoring-appset.yaml`)
-- **My Apps:** `my-apps/*/*`
+- **My Apps:** `my-apps/*/*` (defined in `my-apps/my-apps-appset.yaml`)

 ### 2. ApplicationSet Configuration
-All `ApplicationSet`s live in `infrastructure/controllers/argocd/apps/appsets/` and follow the same pattern.
+Each `ApplicationSet` is **co-located** with its applications, following peer-level organization.
 Here is the `my-apps-appset.yaml` as an example:

 ```yaml
 apiVersion: argoproj.io/v1alpha1